malhashemi/opencode-skills/README.md

 ---

 _This repository is archived for historical reference.
-Not affiliated with OpenAI or Anthropic._
+Not affiliated with OpenCode or Anthropic._